chloealbright/DevHiveMind/Companies/Companies Worked At/Tracflo/Tracflo Lesson.md

 ---
 tags:
+  - career
+  - dev
+  - companies
 author:
   - jacgit18
-Comments: This documentation discusses
+Comments: This documentation discusses lessons learnt from working at startup.
-Status: Refinement
+Status: Done
 Started:
-EditDate:
+EditDate: 2024-02-20
 Relates: "[[Experience Script]]"
 ---
 ##### Working at a startup with a relatively new codebase involves: